PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

 These are all the functions, objects and methods related to the CDB and LMDB key value stores.

-A lookup into a key value store can be done via the :func:`KeyValueStoreLookupAction` action, using the usual selectors to match the incoming queries for which the lookup should be done.
+A lookup into a key value store can be done via the :func:`KeyValueStoreLookupRule` rule or the :func:`KeyValueStoreLookupAction` action, using the usual selectors to match the incoming queries for which the lookup should be done.

 The first step is to get a :ref:`KeyValueStore` object via one of the following functions: